000shaman000/Solving-a-quadratic-equation/README.md

 # My first project on github!
-This is a program for solving a polynomial of the second degree through the discriminant, written in c ++.
+This is a program for solving a quadratic equation through the discriminant, written in c ++.